 - Teachers, administrators and staff are trained to recognize the needs of military-connected students and their challenges, including frequent moves, transitions and separations from parents.

-- These schools are ranked above the national average according to standardized test scores.
+- DODEA schools are ranked well above the national average in standardized test scores.

-- The web-based GradeSpeed program allows you to check grades and attendance, and email with your child’s teachers.
+- The web-based GradeSpeed program allows you to email with your child’s teachers and check grades and attendance.

-- You can access your child’s academic records online with My Data Button.
+- You can access your child’s academic records online.

-Visit the Department of Defense Education Activity website and use the “Find Your School” search tool to get a list of school districts in your region.
+Visit the DODEA website and use the “Find Your School” search tool to get a list of school districts in your region.
 Explore the search results to learn more about individual schools and check out details on school policies.

 - Dependent children of service members living in permanent housing on base